urbanware-org/clap/README.md

 *   The project name is an abbreviation for ***C****ommand* ***L****ine* ***A****grument* ***P****arser*.
 *   The first version uploaded on *GitHub* was *Clap* 1.1.8 built on January 15<sup>th</sup>, 2015.
 *   The module for *Python* 3 was initially created by converting the *Python* 2 module using the *2to3* tool.
-However, both files are identical except for the shebang.
+However, both files were identical except for the shebang.

 [Top](#clap)